tejasgodambe/DNN-compression/SVD/README.md

 the original decomposed layer.
 More details can be found in the paper.

 # Scripts
 1. run.sh

 This is the master script.
 It takes dnn.nnet.bak file and produces dnn.nnet.svd file.
-Both dnn.nnet.bak and dnn.nnet.svd files are provide for reference.
+Sample dnn.nnet.bak and dnn.nnet.svd files are provide for reference.
 Set the values of the identifier num_layers, 2nd and 3rd arg of block function, first arg for line function according to your dnn.nnet.bak file.